-Chief Executive Officer Other NEOs and Senior Vice Presidents
+Chief Executive Officer 5 Other NEOs and Senior Vice Presidents 3

-Shares owned directly (including restricted shares) or through our savings plans (including share equivalents under our non-qualified savings plans) and the after-tax value of vested unexercised stock options are considered in determining whether an officer meets the guidelines, except that no more than 50% of the guidelines can be met by the after-tax value of vested unexercised stock options.
-If an NEO subject to the guidelines does not make appropriate progress to meet the guidelines, the NEO's future long-term incentive grants may be adversely affected.
+Shares owned directly (including restricted shares) or through our savings plans (including share equivalents under our non-qualified savings plans) and the after-tax value of vested unexercised stock options are considered in determining whether an officer meets the requirements, except that no more than 50% of the requirements can be met by the after-tax value of vested unexercised stock options.
+If officers fall behind expected progress or fail to maintain their required level of ownership, they may not sell any shares of Company common stock until the ownership requirements are met, except that when exercising options or upon vesting of restricted or performance shares, they may sell shares to cover the award price and applicable taxes and are required to retain the net shares until the ownership requirements are met.
+Also, if an NEO subject to the requirements does not make appropriate progress to meet the requirements, the NEO's future long-term incentive grants may be adversely affected.

-At September 30, 2012, the five NEOs owned an aggregate of 634,736 shares (including share equivalents under our non-qualified savings plans) of our common stock, with an aggregate market value of \$44.1 million.
-As of September 30, 2012, four of the NEOs met the guidelines.
-The officer who did not meet the guideline became an officer within the last five years and is on pace for meeting the guideline within the transition period.
+At September 30, 2013, the five NEOs owned an aggregate of 654,746 shares (including share equivalents under our non-qualified savings plans) of our common stock, with an aggregate market value of \$70 million.
+As of September 30, 2013, all of the NEOs met the requirements.

-Executive officers may not engage in any transactions involving Company securities, including gifts and option exercises, without first obtaining preclearance of the transaction from our General Counsel.
+Under our trading procedures, executive officers may not engage in any transactions involving Company securities, including gifts and option exercises, without first obtaining preclearance of the transaction from our General Counsel.
 Generally, trading is only permitted during announced trading periods.
-Employees subject to trading restrictions, including executive officers, may enter into a trading plan under Rule 10b5-1 under the Exchange Act that would allow trades outside a trading window.
-These trading plans may be entered into only during an open trading window and must be approved by the Company.
-We also have an anti-hedging policy that prohibits employees from engaging in any transaction that is designed or intended to hedge or otherwise limit exposure to decreases in the market value of Company stock.
+Employees subject to trading restrictions, including executive officers, may enter into a trading plan under Rule 10b5-1 under the Exchange Act that would allow trades outside a trading period.
+Our policy on Rule 10b5-1 trading plans requires (i) plans to be entered into during an open trading window, (ii) trades to occur during a trading window unless the plan uses a limit price or is used to pay taxes on equity vesting outside a window, (iii) a 60-day wait before the first trade can occur (unless the trade is to cover taxes on equity vesting before then), and (iv) Company approval.
+Plans can be amended only during an open trading window and cannot be terminated except in extraordinary circumstances, subject in both cases to approval by our General Counsel.
+We also have an antihedging policy that prohibits employees from engaging in any transaction that is designed or intended to hedge or otherwise limit exposure to decreases in the market value of Company